-5/22/13: Fred Gius provided file

-"Reference_List_and_Metadata_Table_for_Cache_Creek_Watershed_Study.pdf", which Stephen distributed to the Hg Subcommittee for review and comment.
-No one responded.
+5/22/13: Fred Gius provided references and a metadata table for the Cache Creek watershed study, which Stephen distributed to the Hg Subcommittee for review and comment.
+No one commented.

 7/5/13: Eric Larsen (UCD) is aware of Kavvas' study, but does not think that those results would be useful for his sediment transport study.